mendix/docs/content/refguide/native-template.md

 ### 5.4 Running the Native Mobile Toolkit

 The Native Mobile Toolkit is a Node module included with Native Template.
 As such, it must be installed first by running `npm install` in the Native Template root directory.
+When building locally, you must run `npm install` when a new version of the Native Mobile Toolkit is released to ensure you are always running on the latest version.

 #### 5.4.1 Using the Run Script Defined in Package.json